 Do any of the above sound like they describe you?
 If they do, you can be sure you have a heroin addiction.
 However, if you're still not sure, you may want to try taking an addiction quiz.
 This might help you see your heroin use in a clearer light.

 Heroin is a potent drug that can have a profound effect on the mind and body.
 If you have been using heroin for a period of time, you need to know what these effects are.
 Once you know, you may be able to see how dangerous this drug truly is.

-Like other drugs, various heroin effects change, depending on how long you're using it.
+Heroin will influence side effects the more time goes on.
 Most people experience slight effects with short-term use, and more severe effects with long-term use.

 There is no way of telling when you might start experiencing the long-term effects of heroin.
 This is different for everyone.

 In the short-term, your heroin use is bound to have an effect on you.
 Many people describe the short-term heroin effects as: